 Selective Mutism in Children and Youth: Information for Parents and Caregivers

-Selective mutism is a severe anxiety disorder where a child is:
+Selective mutism is an anxiety disorder where:

 Children with selective mutism may also have:

 - Social anxiety disorder (9 out of 10 children with selective mutism meet criteria for social anxiety disorder)

 - Difficulty being away from parents (separation anxiety)